gufran-ops/UniversitySearch/README.md

 ### 4. Opening University Websites

-- To open a university's website in-app, simply tap on the university of your choice in the list.
+- To open a university's website in-app, simply tap on the button of that University in the list.

 ### 5. Searching for Universities